 Portland is Maine's largest city, but with just over 66,000 residents, it retains a small-town vibe.
 Numerous walking and biking trails abound and the historic Portland Observatory offers a chance to admire the stars.
 Catch a lobster on a historic windjammer and tour the Wadsworth-Longfellow House, home of literary giant Henry Wadsworth Longfellow...and don't forget to end your day with a locally-brewed pint or two in one of the excellent breweries that give the other Portland a run for their money!

 Looking for Maine beach rentals or cabins?
 Join the Northeasterners who vacation in bucolic Camden on Maine's midcoast.
 The picture-perfect town is home to the National Toboggan Championships and has been immortalized in literature and film.
 Acadia National Park is one of the prettiest spots in the state, with its 50 square miles of granite peaks and rocky shores.
 It's just minutes away from scenic Bar Harbor.
 Here, you can take sightseeing cruises, sail along the coast, whale watch, and even participate in horse-driving clinics.

 Inland Maine is a world away from the stately coastal towns.
 Here you'll find the quaint towns of Newry and Bethel, situated on the majestic Androscoggin River and just around the corner from the Sunday River ski slopes.
 The twin cities of Lewiston and Auburn boast an annual balloon fest, as well as the Thorncrag Nature Sanctuary.
 Fish and moose-watch in the picturesque Kennebec Valley.

-Thanks to its pristine natural wonders, friendly locals, and small-town vibe, you'll be in good hands at any of our lovely Maine vacation homes or cabin rentals.
+Thanks to its pristine natural wonders, friendly locals, and small-town vibe, you'll be in good hands at any of our lovely Maine cabin rentals, cottages, or vacation homes.